Gexkill/sweng2/CI/src/index.md

 #Issues list found by applying the checklist

 ## NamingConventions
+  - from class `RestrictedServletContextListener`
+    - method `contextInitialized` should start with a verb ( hint: `onContextInitialized` )
+    - method `contextDestroyed` should start with a verb ( hint: `onContextDestroyed` )
+  - method `backgroundProcess` should start with a verb ( hint: `runBackgroundProcess` )
+  - field `count` is not meaningful ( hint: `backgroundProcessCounter` )
+  - method `contextListenerStart` should start with a verb ( hint: `notifyContextStarted` )
+  - method `contextListenerStop` should start with a verb ( hint: `stopContextListening` )
+  - return value of method `contextListenerStop` is never used ( hint: change to `void` )
+  - method `create` is not clear and it looks like a simple alias of the `init` method
+  - method `create` is not used ( hint: delete it )
+  - method `engineBase` should start with a verb ( hint: `getEngineBase` )
+  - method `eventListenerStop` should start with a verb ( hint: `stopEventListening` )
+  - method `eventListenerStop` always return true ( hint: change to `void` )
+  - method `filterStart` should start with a verb ( hint: `startFilters` )
+  - method `filterStop` should start with a verb ( hint: `stopFilters` )
+  - method `managerStart` should start with a verb ( hint: `startManager` )
+  - method `managerStop` should start with a verb ( hint: `stopManager` )
+  - method `resourcesStart` should start with a verb ( hint: `allocateResources` )
+  - method `resourcesStop` should start with a verb ( hint: `freeResources` )
+  - method `restrictedSetPipeline` should start with a verb ( hint: `setPipeline` )
+  - method `restrictedSetPipeline` should be made accessible only to certain packages ( hint: declare it as `protected` and give a `friendly` accessor from the child class )
+  - method `sessionCreatedEvent` should start with a verb ( hint: `onSessionCreatedEvent` )
+  - method `sessionDestroyedEvent` should start with a verb ( hint: `onSessionDestroyedEvent` )
+  - method `sessionRejectedEvent` should start with a verb ( hint: `onSessionRejectedEvent` )
+  - method `sessionExpiredEvent` should start with a verb ( hint: `onSessionExpiredEvent` )
+  - method `sessionPersistedStartEvent` should start with a verb ( hint: `onSessionPersistedStartEvent` )
+  - method `sessionPersistedEndEvent` should start with a verb ( hint: `onSessionPersistedEndEvent` )
+  - method `sessionActivatedStartEvent` should start with a verb ( hint: `onSessionActivatedStartEvent` )
+  - method `sessionActivatedEndEvent` should start with a verb ( hint: `onSessionActivatedEndEvent` )
+  - method `sessionPassivatedStartEvent` should start with a verb ( hint: `onSessionPassivatedStartEvent` )
+  - method `sessionPassivatedEndEvent` should start with a verb ( hint: `onSessionPassivatedEndEvent` )
+  - method `sessionListenerStop` shlould start with a verb ( hint: `stopSessionListening` )

 ## Indention
+  - line `5479` start with a mismatching number of spaces
+  - line `5482` start with a mismatching number of spaces
+  - line `5486` start with a mismatching number of spaces
+  - line `5488` start with a mismatching number of spaces
+  - line `5625` start with a mismatching number of spaces

 ## Braces
+- single statement `if` without braces at line `5546`

+N.B.
+K&R style is used

 ## File Organization
+  - line `5487` can be easily rewritten to not exceed 80 columns.
+  - line `5574` can be easily rewritten to not exceed 80 columns.
+  - line `5576` can be easily rewritten to not exceed 80 columns.
+  - line `5582` can be easily rewritten to not exceed 80 columns.
+  - line `5613` can be easily rewritten to not exceed 80 columns.
+  - line `5618` can be easily rewritten to not exceed 80 columns.
+  - line `5621` can be easily rewritten to not exceed 80 columns.
+  - line `5624` can be easily rewritten to not exceed 80 columns.
+  - line `5680` can be easily rewritten to not exceed 80 columns.
+  - line `5734` can be easily rewritten to not exceed 80 columns.
+  - line `5735` can be easily rewritten to not exceed 80 columns.

 ## Wrapping Lines

+All ok

 ## Comments
+**TODO**

 ## Java Source Files

 ## Package and Import Statements
 ## Class and Interface Declarations
 ## Initialization and Declarations